davidmjadams/simpleshapes/content/articles/writing-effective-landing-page-content.md

 ---
-title: "Launch your startup landing page in a day - Part 1"
+title: "Writing effective content for your startup landing page"
 date: 2019-01-21T12:14:27Z
 draft: false
-description: "First in a three part guide, walking through how to approach and deliver a killer startup landing page"
+description: "Tips, tricks and approaches for how to write great content to deliver a killer startup landing page"
 ---

-# Part 1- Define your goal and messaging
+# Define your goal and messaging

 ![Wireframe sketch](/images/wireframe-sketch.jpg)